 The CP/M BDOS is the middle layer of the Operating System.
 Application programs rely on BDOS system calls to support their requirements.
 Here the drives (A:, B:, through to maximally P:) are opened and closed, and disk sectors are written.
 The BDOS does its work by calling BIOS commands on behalf of the application that is currently loaded.

-Often the BDOS is combined with the CCP (Console Command Processor) in one assembly language file because both of these components are constant and they are independent of the hardware.
-This is essentially the distribution of Digital Research CP/M provided to the user.
+Often the BDOS is combined with the CCP (Console Command Processor) into one assembly language file because both of these components are constant and they are independent of the hardware.
+These two components are essentially the distribution of Digital Research CP/M which was sold to the user.

 CP/M was developed before there was a standard implemented for computer disk drives, and every system had its own peculiarities.
 In order to cope with this situation each BIOS had to be written to cover the possibilities, by completing a Disk Parameter Block.
-Each disk type needs its own DPB, which takes space in BIOS RAM, so it makes sense for CP/M-IDE to be implemented with only one type of disk supported.
+Each disk type needs its own DPB, which takes space in BIOS RAM, so it made sense for CP/M-IDE to be implemented with only one type of disk supported.
 Additionally each drive attached by the BIOS requires a substantial Allocation Vector RAM reservation.
-It needs to be said that providing for unused drives in CP/M substantially increases the BIOS size, and commensurately reduces the TPA RAM available for user applications and in turn their working RAM.
+It needs to be said that providing for unused drives in CP/M substantially increases the BIOS size, and commensurately reduces the TPA RAM for user applications and in turn their working RAM.
 For comparison, CP/M-IDE has 3kB more TPA RAM available for user applications than the default RC2014 CP/M implementation.

-A subtle but important advantage to using only one disk type is that every disk is orthogonal, and it can be located anywhere (beginning at any LBA) on the underlying physical disk (ie. starting at any LBA).
-Also, it does not matter into which CP/M drive A:, B:, C:, or D: a disk is loaded to when booting.
-The CP/M system disk looks exactly like any other disk, and every CP/M disk file can be located anywhere on the FATFS parent drive.
+A subtle but important advantage to using only one disk type is that every disk is orthogonal, and it can be located anywhere on the underlying physical disk (ie. starting at any LBA).
+Also, it does not matter into which CP/M drive A:, B:, C:, or D: a disk is mounted when booting.
+The CP/M “system disk” looks exactly like any other disk, and every CP/M disk file can be located anywhere on the FATFS parent drive.

 Further, the CP/M-IDE CCP/BDOS/BIOS operating system binaries are loaded from ROM.
-This is not typical, as most CP/M BIOS implementations will load the CCP/BDOS/BIOS from the first sectors (or tracks) of the attached physical drive, and will require the system disk to be located in specific sectors of the hardware drive, and will rely on a specific allocation of LBA addressed sectors (or slices) for all additional drives.
+This is not typical, as most CP/M BIOS implementations will load the CCP/BDOS/BIOS from the first sectors (or tracks) of the first attached physical drive, and will require the system disk to be located in specific sectors of the physical drive, and they also rely on a specific allocation of LBA addressed sectors (or slices) for all additional drives.

 The CP/M-IDE system supports a maximum of 4 active drives of nominally 8 MByte each.
-The maximum size of a CP/M disk is 8 MByte, so we have maximised the size of each disk.
+The maximum possible size of a CP/M disk is 8 MByte, due to overflow of a 16-bit calculation within the BDOS.
 Further each CP/M disk can support up to 2048 files as a maximum.
-By setting the standard CP/M-IDE disk type to be maximised both in terms of size and number of supported files there is no question of things being too small.
-The only limitation introduced is that up to 4 CP/M drives can be active at any one time, which leaves us with the maximum free TPA RAM.
-The choice of 4 drives for CP/M-IDE was based on nominally having 1 drive for system files, 1 drive for application files, 1 drive for user data or source files, and 1 drive for temporary files.
+By setting the standard CP/M-IDE disk type to be maximised both in terms of size and number of supported files there is no question of the disk storage being too small.
+The only limitation introduced is that up to a maximum of 4 CP/M drives can be active at any one time, which leaves us with the maximum free TPA RAM.
+The choice of 4 drives for CP/M-IDE was based on nominally having 1 drive for CP/M system utilities, 1 drive for application files, 1 drive for user data or source files, and 1 drive for temporary files.
 In practice I’ve found that working with 2 or 3 drives is the most common scenario, and often it makes sense to copy the few needed system utilities onto a working drive and work off that one drive.

 As CP/M-IDE uses LBA addressing there can be as many CP/M disks stored on the IDE FAT32 (or FAT16) formatted disk as desired, and CP/M-IDE can be started with any 4 of them in any drive.
 Note that CP/M does not know about or care about the FAT file system.
 On launch CP/M-IDE is provided with an initialisation LBA for each of its 4 drives by the shell, and all future sector references to the disk (file) are calculated from these initial LBAs provided for each drive.

 As we can store literally thousands of CP/M disks on one FAT32 parent disk, let’s think about how to create CP/M disks, and how to store information on them.
 There are two main methods for building CP/M disks, being from within CP/M using native tools such as the yash shell, and alternatively from a Linux or Windows PC host with the physical FAT32 disk temporarily attached to the host.
-For creating and building many CP/M disks the second host based method will be faster and more convenient.
+For creating and building many CP/M disks the second host based method may be faster and more convenient.